OMRON Receives METI Minister's Prize in New Energy Grand Prix Program - KPK Series Power Conditioner for Photovoltaic Systems -

 The New Energy Grand Prix program promotes the implementation of new energy resources by publicly soliciting projects concerning the development of devices, deployment of equipment, and popularization and awareness enhancement, relating to renewable energy, and commending outstanding projects based on strict and fair examination of entries.

 Headquartered in Kyoto, Japan, OMRON Corporation is a global leader in the field of automation.
-Established in 1933, Omron has more than 37,000 employees in over 35 countries working to provide products and services to customers in a variety of fields including industrial automation, electronic components, social systems, healthcare, and the environment.
+Established in 1933, OMRON has more than 37,000 employees in over 35 countries working to provide products and services to customers in a variety of fields including industrial automation, electronic components, social systems, healthcare, and the environment.
 The company has regional head offices in Singapore (Asia Pacific), Beijing (Greater China), Amsterdam (Europe, Africa, and the Middle East), Chicago (the Americas), Gurgaon (India), and Sao Paulo (Brazil).
-For more information, visit OMRON's website: http://www.omron.com/
+For more information, visit OMRON's website: https://www.omron.com/

 - Media Inquires